-This first step included four plasmids: one plasmid to introduce the gene scissors (CRISPR/Cas), and one with sequences for the 'landing pad'.
-The 'landing pad' uses the flippase (FLP) recombinase and FLP recognition targets (FRT) to insert a gene in the target site.
+This first step included four plasmids: one plasmid for introducing the gene scissors (CRISPR/Cas), and one with sequences for the 'landing pad'.
+The 'landing pad' utilizes the flippase (FLP) recombinase and FLP recognition targets (FRT) to insert a gene in the target site.
 The other two plasmids were introduced to produce proteins to improve regeneration (the WUS2 and the ODP2 protein).
-The DNA sequence for the 'landing pad' is meant to be integrated permanently; the other three plasmids are meant to be expressed only transiently.
+The DNA sequence for the 'landing pad' was supposed to be integrated permanently; the other three plasmids were meant to be expressed only transiently.

-It is important to acknowledge that unless adequate gene sequencing methodology is applied, specific unintended genetic changes and associated risks may remain undetected.
-In this context, it is not sufficient to simply assume that the types of unintended genetic changes may be no different to conventional breeding (EFSA 2024b).
-It is essential in this respect to take the site of the genetic change into account, and to consider whether there are, e.g. inversions, insertions or deletions that are otherwise either unlikely or less likely to occur (Koller & Cieslak, 2023).
+It is important to acknowledge that unless adequate gene sequencing methodology is available, specific unintended genetic changes and associated risks may remain undetected.
+In this context, it is not sufficient to simply assume that the types of unintended genetic changes may be no different to conventional breeding (EFSA ,2024b).
+It is essential in this respect to take the site of the genetic change into account, and to consider whether there are, e. g. inversions, insertions or deletions that are otherwise either unlikely or less likely to occur (Koller & Cieslak, 2023).

-Step 2 (related to the trait):
+2. Step (related to the trait):

-The 'landing pad' and the flippase (FLP) recombinase were used in combination with the FLP recognition targets (FRT) to insert the gene constructs needed to establish the desired traits.
-Microprojectile co-bombardment of a selected line containing the landing pad at the target location was used to insert the intended expression cassettes into the maize genome.
-This process used four plasmids

-The gene cassettes are intended to express three new proteins:
+The 'landing pad' and the flippase (FLP) recombinase in combination with the FLP recognition targets (FRT) were used for the insertion of the gene constructs needed to establish the desired traits.
+Agrobacterium tumefaciens (also known as Rhizobium radiobacter) transformation was used for the insertion of the expression cassettes into the 'landing pad' in the maize genome.
+Three gene cassettes are intended to express three new proteins:

-• The phosphomannose isomerase (PMI) gene from E. coli to facilitate the detection of the successfully engineered plants (marker gene)
+- The phosphomannose isomerase (PMI) gene from E. coli to facilitate detection of the successfully engineered plants (marker gene);

-• a maize-optimised version of the PAT coding sequence of the phosphinothricin acetyltransferase gene (mo-pat) from Streptomyces viridochromogenes
+- a maize-optimised version of the PAT coding sequence of the phosphinothricin acetyltransferase gene (mo-pat) from Streptomyces viridochromogenes;